MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementCategory.md

 ### -SettingDefinitions
 The setting definitions this category contains
-To construct, please use Get-Help -Online and see NOTES section for SETTINGDEFINITIONS properties and create a hash table.
+To construct, see NOTES section for SETTINGDEFINITIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDeviceManagementSettingDefinition[]